CleytonRR/mememaker-react/README.md

 ## About :clipboard:

 This project was carried out during [Mateus Silva](https://www.youtube.com/watch?v=Yajip86C8sg) video class.
-In this project, I was able to review several reaction concepts with styled components.
+In this project, I was able to review several **React** concepts with styled components.

 ## How to configure :rocket: